-Grilling season has begun.
-How about trying something new!
+It’s been a great grilling season!
+How about capping it off with something new?
 Have you grilled on a salt block?
 Don’t worry if you haven’t, I’ve shared everything you need to know in a “Salt Block 101” guide.
 Pink Himalayan salt blocks are beautiful and versatile and add just the right amount of flavor to anything you grill.
 I received mine several years ago as a Mother’s Day gift.
 My kids know just the way to my heart.

 Today, I am making their favorite sliders.
 These sliders are stepped-up a notch by combining beef, pork and veal with sweet, nutty caramelized onions and Colby Jack cheese tucked inside the patty.
 To add to the deliciousness, I’m making Caramelized Sweet Onions.
 Take your time as you cook.
 The reward is worth the wait.

 When you’re finished with the burgers, use the salt block to make desert!
 Let the block cool completely and clean thoroughly, then pop it into the freezer to chill and use it to prepare a delicious ice cream concoction.

 Salt Block Sliders with Caramelized Onions and a Cheesy Center

 - 1 package of Heinen’s meatloaf mix

 - 2 large sweet onions, cut in quarters and sliced into quarter-inch slices

 - Lettuce, tomato and whatever other burger fixings you enjoy